gpaulissen/blog/_drafts/plsql-code-checker.md

 such a variable falls into this category. if there would not have been a reference before the last assignment neither then it falls into the first category of unused variables because there are zero references.

+Please note that this check is never performed for a package (or object type) specification.

+### Output parameters should be assigned a value

+An item of TYPE "FORMAL IN OUT" or "FORMAL OUT" must be assigned a value later on.
+The USAGE_CONTEXT_ID of the parameter is the USAGE_ID of the procedure definition.

+### Functions should not have output parameters

+This is considered bad practice.
+An item of TYPE "FORMAL IN OUT" or "FORMAL OUT" must not be part of a function.

+### Unused procedure and function parameters

+A parameter (TYPE "FORMAL IN", "FORMAL IN OUT" or "FORMAL OUT") is never referenced nor assigned as value.

+### Variables getting out of scope

+When a function/procedure declares a variable and a FOR LOOP uses an iterator with the same name, the original variable is out of scope.
+The same when a new DECLARE block declare a variable with the same name.

+This is detected by having the same NAME with TYPE "DECLARATION" and the same USAGE_CONTEXT_ID.

+### Do not defined global public variables but use setters and getters

+It is considered bad practice to define a variable in in package specification.
+Use setters and getters instead.

+Please note that this check is **only** performed for a package specification.